noahweingand/notes/README.md

-# notes
-Notes from books and such
+A collection of notes from learning materials I'm using.